rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 - Packet/sequential number
 - Protocol information

+#### The role of switches and routers in a computer network:
+- Switch uses MAC addresses to forward data frames between devices within the same network.
+- Router uses IP addresses to send data packets between devices in different networks.

 ### 4.1.5 Explain client-server architecture.
 C-S Network: One or more devices act as a server
 Server: